ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/build-2.md

 ----------------------------------------------------
 ```

 The script first confirmed that the firmware was already built, firmware was marshalled, signing keys generated and firmware signed, firmware image files created and finally a busy-box ramdisk created.

-Let's examine the package:
+Verify the package was created successfully:
 ```bash { command_line="ubuntu@ip-10-0-0-164:~/rd-infra | 2" }
 ls output/rdn2/
 components  grub-busybox.img  ramdisk-busybox.img  rdn2